benfok/employee-tracker/README.md

 ## Installation
 - Clone the repo.
 - Navigate to the folder and run `npm init` followed by `npm install` in order to install the dependencies.
-- Be sure to add your MySQL username and password to the .env file and rename to .env.
+- Be sure to add your MySQL username and password to the .env.EXAMPLE file and rename to .env.
 - Using your preferred CLI to execute MySQL, run first the schema.sql and then the seeds.sql files in the ./db folder in order to create and populate the database.

 ## Usage